-4.2.5 Ensemble Prediction System (Number of members, initial state perturbation method, number and different models used, perturbation of physics, post-processing: calculation of indices, clustering).
-This item should be a brief but clearer description of the techniques used for the ensemble prediction system, including the main post-processing techniques applied.

-4.2.5.3 Operationally available EPS products.
-This item should contain a brief description of variables which are outputs from the EPS integration and the list of products available for WMO Members on Internet and on GTS.

-5. Verification of prognostic products.
+- 4.2.5 Ensemble Prediction System (Number of members, initial state perturbation method, number and different models used, perturbation of physics, post-processing: calculation of indices, clustering).
+This item should be a brief but clearer description of the techniques used for the ensemble prediction system, including the main post-processing techniques applied. - 4.2.5.1 In operation - 4.2.5.2 Research performed in this field - 4.2.5.3 Operationally available EPS products.
+This item should contain a brief description of variables which are outputs from the EPS integration and the list of products available for WMO Members on Internet and on GTS. - 5.
+Verification of prognostic products.
 Centres producing standard scores are requested to produce an annual summary for insertion in the WMO Progress Report on the GDPFS.
 The recommended content of this summary is given below: